voxpelli/restws/README.txt

  * Klaus Purer (klausi), klaus.purer@epiqo.com

 Exposes Drupal resources (e.g. entities) as RESTful web services.
-The module uses the Entity API and entity metadata (property information) to provide resource representations.
+The module makes use of the Entity API and the information about entity properties (provided via hook_entity_property_info()) to provide resource representations.
 It aims to be fully compliant to the REST principles.

 Installation
 ------------